kauwelab/cubap/docs/index.rst

 *Select Population*
 ###################
-Choose a super= or subpopulation to view only the codon frequency data from those populations.
+Choose a super- or subpopulation to view only the codon frequency data from those populations.
 This will filter every graph.

 *Select Codon*
 ##############